mtvbrianking/laravel-mtn-momo/readme.md

 If you wish to customize the default configurations, you  may export the default configuration using

-`php artisan vendor:publish --tag=mtn-momo-configuration`
+`php artisan vendor:publish --provider="Bmatovu\MtnMomo\MtnMomoServiceProvider" --tag="config"`

 ### Database Migration

-The package service provider registers its own database migrations with the framework, so you may migrate your database after installation.
+The package service provider registers its own database migrations with the framework, so you should migrate your database after installation.
 The migration will create a tokens tables your application needs to store access tokens from MTN MOMO API.

 ```
 php artisan migrate
 ```

-**Migration customization**

-If you are not going to use the package default token migrations, you  may export the default migration using

-`php artisan vendor:publish --tag=mtn-momo-migrations`

 ### Prerequisites